 - Grab a large measuring cup and place a small strainer, or sieve, over the top.
 Pour the liquid over it so the strainer holds all the onions and garlic.
 Discard those.
 Use the Red Wine Au Jus as a dipping sauce for the rib roast.
-Au jus is thinner than gravy but just as delicious- just in case you weren't sure.
+Au jus is thinner than gravy but just as delicious.

-- Carve your roast into slices.
-Serve with red wine au jus.
+- Carve the roast into slices and serve with red wine au jus.
 Enjoy!